scalatron/scalatron.github.com/index.md

 <a href ="http://github.com/scalatron/scalatron/fork">Fork Scalatron here on github</a> and send pull requests.
-Bring your own ideas or check out the <a href="http://github.com/scalatron/scalatron/issues?state=open">list of open issues</a>, many of which contain pointers on how/where to get started.
+Bring your own ideas or check out the <a href="http://github.com/scalatron/scalatron/issues?state=open">list of open issues</a>, many with info on how to get started.

 </td>
 </tr>